-Section 4: The existing speed limit is 60mph, the measured speed of traffic was 50.9mph, the assessed speed limit is 60mph.
-It is recommended that the speed limit is lowered to 50mph.
-The existing speed of traffic fits in with this speed limit and it will reduce the number of speed limit changes on the route.
-It will also encourage drivers to keep to a lower speed either side of this section, especially the approach to Derry Hill junction and also Studley Lane crossroads.
+Section 2B: Although the assessed limit is 60mph, there are a relatively high number of accesses and dwellings on this section.
+A reduction in speed limit to 50mph is recommended.
+The existing speed of traffic fits in with this speed limit.
+It will also encourage drivers to keep to a lower speed either side of this section, especially the approach to Studley Lane crossroads.